Best Scuba Diving in the World in 2025 - Bluewater Dive Travel

 Non-Diving Activities: Plentiful.
 Most resorts can arrange cultural activities like Polynesian dance and pearl farm visits.
 Hiking and sightseeing are popular, as is visiting the local markets.

-See the spectacular grouper spawning on our 2025 group trip:
+See the spectacular grouper spawning on our upcoming group trips:

 Interested in snorkeling with whales in Moorea?
-Join our next trips:
+Join our upcoming trips:

 Can't join our trip?
 Find a liveaboard trip in French Polynesia or contact us for land-based options!